webserverdude/f5_packet_analysis_scapy/readme.md

 ## Problem description

-During commissioning of the new topology, it turned out that the health check packets are not routed through the vWire configuried on the BIG-IP.
+During commissioning of the new topology, it turned out that the health check packets are not forwarded through the vWire configuried on the BIG-IP.
 A packet analysis with Wireshark revealed that the manufacturer uses ARP-like packets with opcode 512 (HEX 02 00).
 This opcode is not defined in the RFC that describes ARP (https://datatracker.ietf.org/doc/html/rfc826), the RFC only describes the opcodes Request (2 or HEX 00 01) and 2 (2 or HEX 00 02).

 ![Wireshark analysis lab - customer](/assets/wireshark-customer-env.png)